PoCInnovation/Workshops/software/10.Neo4j/README.md

 - `primaryKeyField`: primary key use to recognize entity, here it's `id`.
 - `schema`: defines the data of the model, and applies some constraints to enforce some data safety.

-> :warning: Don't forget to pass the `neogma` client as the second argument !
+> ⚠️ Don't forget to pass the `neogma` client as the second argument !

-:bulb: You should take a look at this [link](https://medium.com/neo4j/using-neogma-to-build-a-type-safe-node-js-app-with-a-neo4j-graph-database-f289d79dbc52) to get some examples of entity definition.
+💡 You should take a look at this [link](https://medium.com/neo4j/using-neogma-to-build-a-type-safe-node-js-app-with-a-neo4j-graph-database-f289d79dbc52) to get some examples of entity definition.

 ### Function

 Let's develop some functions to interact with our entity.
 It's common to add elementary [CRUD](https://www.sumologic.com/glossary/crud/) functions when you create an entity.

-:bulb: Be careful, those operations are asynchronous !
+💡 Be careful, those operations are asynchronous !
 Don't forget to use `async` and `await` keywords.
 You can check this [documentation](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Statements/async_function) for more information.

 You must write those function in a file named `BooksModels` in the `entities/Books` folder.